shmublu/programsynthesishw2/README.txt

 EDITS FROM HW1:
 HW1 was a brute force solver that supported integer arithmetic.
 This is a toop-down solver that uses types as a kind of context-free grammar to generate potential programs.
-It uses the typing to eliminate programs that do not match
+It uses the output type provided by the user to generate programs according to the grammar defined in the python file
+(i have predefined a bunch of operations, including integer arithmetic and a few custom methods).
+It will evaluate until the memory pool of potential programs reaches
+MAX_POOL_SIZE, which is defined by default to be 10,000,000(this corresponds to roughly 1-3 million programs being checked with the default settings)